 Peiying Chua Heikes

-“I have an in-depth understanding of the way financial services companies operate, having spent more than 14 years specialising in financial regulation, both in private practice and in-house.
-I offer clients comprehensive, solutions-oriented, commercial and clear advice to steer them through complex financial regulatory issues.”
+“I have an in-depth understanding of the way financial services companies operate, having spent close to 20 years specialising in financial regulation, both in private practice and in-house.
+I offer clients comprehensive, solutions-oriented, commercial, and clear advice to steer them through complex financial regulatory issues.”

 Education and qualifications